Lantern76/Network-Analysis-Lab/README.md

 7. In Wirshark under the Windows VM, Type tcp.flags.reset == 1 the filter pane and click apply.
 This shows you a list of closed ports on the Linux system
 8. Type tcp.flags.syn ==1 && tcp.flags.ack == 1 in the filter pane and click apply.
 This shows you a list of open ports on the Linux system
 9. Select File in the Wireshark menu and click close to exit Wireshark.
 Stop and Quit without saving.

+### Steps Part 3

+1. In the Start search box, type Wireshark and then select Wireshark
+2. Double click on Ethernet4
+3. Copy IP address of Linux machine
+4. Double Click on the WINSCP shortcut on your Desktop
+5. In the drop down box, select FTP for the protocol.
+Paste the IP Address from MARS.
+If copy/paste does not work, type the 32-bit IPv4 address in manually.
+Put yournameftp for the username and yourname for the password.
+Click the Login button
+6. Drag the yourname.exe file to the left-hand pane
+7. Close WinSCP
+8. Type IE in the search bar and then launch the Internet Explorer app.
+Click Use Recommended settings
+9. Paste the IP Address from MARS.
+If copy/paste does not work, type the 32-bit IPv4 address in manually.
+After that, put /yourname.exe, replacing yourname with your first name
+10. Choose the Downloads folder and click Save
+11. Click the stop button to stop the Wireshark capture
+12. In the filter pane type frame contains PASS
+13. Scroll down until you see the name yourname.exe
+14. Click Close
+15. Click File, Save as
+16. Change the file type to tcpdump (pcap format)
+17. Click Desktop, and then save the file as UMGC
+18. Close Wireshark

+### Steps Part 4

+1. Type Network Miner in the Start Search box and then select Network Miner
+2. Drag the UMGC file into the NetworkMiner pane
+3. Notice the IP Addresses and host names, as well as the identified operating systems
+4. Click the Files tab.
+Notice the yourname file
+5. Expand the Window to maximize NetworkMiner.
+Click the credentials tab.
+Notice that under the FTP protocol, that yourname is displayed as the password